FAMILY & FAMILY TREE BRANCHES |

 www.rootsweb.ancestry.com/~nswbelli/index.html

 The Bellingen GenWeb Project (BelliGenWeb) is part of the NSWGenWeb, a subsidiary of the AustraliaGenWeb Project and in turn the WorldGenWeb Project; a non-profit, volunteer based organisation dedicated to providing global genealogical and historical records and resources.
 Bellingen is a small town and local government area in New South Wales, located approximately half way between Sydney and Brisbane.
 Environmentally the area is a mixture of valley, plateau and coastal regions.
-For a complete list of communities that currently comprise the Bellingen Shire: Click Here Posted at 6:39am on Sat, Jul 18 2009
+For a complete list of communities that currently comprise the Bellingen Shire: Click Here

 |